nordic-institute/REST-adapter-service/documentation/Rest-Adapter-Service-principles.md

 * automatic conversions: JSON -> XML, XML -> JSON, JSON-LD -> XML, XML -> JSON-LD
   * [Round-trip](http://en.wikipedia.org/wiki/Round-trip_format_conversion) JSON-XML-JSON conversion
   * support for JSON-LD
+  * JSON -> XML conversion (for requests and responses) produces XML with undefined child element ordering.
+If client or service is strict about ordering (maybe because it validates the messages against the schema), this may be a problem.
 * use of ```<request>``` / ```<response>``` wrapper tags can be configured for each service
   * service provider decides whether to use wrappers or not, consumer end must be configured accordingly
 * support for encryption/decryption of message content.
 More information and instructions for configuration can be found in [encryption documentation](Encryption.md).